Army Reserve Officer Training Corps (ROTC)

 MSL 101B The Basics of Leadership B (0 units)

 This course overviews leadership fundamentals such as setting direction, problem solving, listening, presenting briefs, providing feedback, and using effective writing skills.
 Students explore dimensions of leadership values, attributes, skills, and actions in the context of practical, hands-on, and interactive exercises.
-Instructor role models and the building of stronger relationships among the students through common experience and practical interaction are critical aspects of the course.
+Instructor role models and the building of stronger relationships among students through common experience and practical interaction are critical aspects of the course.

 MSL 102A Introduction to Military Operations and Leadership A (2 units)